 Lord Jesus Christ, when asked what is the greatest commandment, said, “The greatest and the first commandment is love thy God with all thy heart, mind, soul and strength; and love thy neighbour as thyself.”
 The great apostle St. Paul, in his letter to the Corinthians says, “Faith, hope and love abide, but the greatest of these is love.”
 Swami says, “Love is the source; love is the path; and love is the goal.”
 So, when we live our lives saturated with love, our lives get sanctified.
 Sri Sathya Sai Baba says, “The greatest examples of pure, pristine love are the gopis (cowherd girls of Brindavan) of yore.”
 There are some other examples of pure, unconditional, Divine Love in this compendium.
 If one could master this single Divine Principle, the other four human values—Truth, Peace, Righteousness and Non-violence—would also, automatically be mastered.
 Perfect mastery of love amounts to nothing less than Self-realisation.

-This study guide is a compendium of quotes from the following works of Sathya Sai Baba: Sathya Sai Speaks, Vahinis, Summer Showers.
+This study guide is a compendium of quotes from the following works of Sri Sathya Sai Baba: Sri Sathya Sai Speaks, Vahinis, Summer Showers.
 The editors have attempted to remain faithful to the presentation of the quotes as they occur in the online editions of the works from which they come, with the following exceptions: 1) correction of typos; 2) correction of grammar and syntax; 3) changes that incorporate gender-inclusive language; 4) standardisation of the transliteration of Sanskrit; and 5) minor changes to facilitate readability and coherence in the context of the study guide.
-Since every quote occurs with a citation indicating its online source, the reader can easily find the quote by visiting the “His Words” section.